 So here’s what a small section of my calendar looks like at the start of each month:

 Take a minute to think about what non-art obligations you have.

 They could be a job, family responsibilities, or volunteering. . . whatever they are, block those off your calendar first, for the amount of time each one requires.
 The time you have left is what you have available for art.

 This category consists of all the “art” things you need to do, outside of what the commission will require.
 I blog regularly so I need to set aside time each day to write, edit, and illustrate posts.
 I also do regular freelance writing, so I set aside time for that, too.

 I also try to get my administrative work done in the morning.
-So for each work day, I block off the time spent for each of those things.
+So for each work day, I block off the time spent on each of those things.
 That same section of my monthly calendar starts looking like this: